gozaru48/az500-security-notes/README.md

-# AZ-500 Security Notes
+# AZ-500 Study Notes

-This repository contains my study notes and summarized concepts for the Microsoft AZ-500 certification:
+This repository contains personal study notes for the Microsoft AZ-500 certification: Microsoft Azure Security Technologies.
-**Microsoft Azure Security Technologies**.

-🧠 **Exam Passed**: June 2025
-🔐 **Topics Covered**: Network Security, Identity Management, Governance, Logging & Monitoring

----

-## 🗂️ Repository Structure
+It includes:

-- `network_security.md`: Comparison of NSG, Azure Firewall, Bastion, and more
+- Conceptual summaries of key security components in Azure
-- `policy_vs_initiative.md`: Differences and examples of Azure Policy vs Initiative
+- Comparisons of technologies such as NSG vs Azure Firewall, RBAC vs PIM
-- `identity_access.md`: RBAC, PIM, Conditional Access, and Identity Protection
-- `imgs/`: Diagrams and screenshots (optional)

----

-## ✍️ Motivation

-This is a personal reference created during my preparation,
-and also serves as proof of skill for ACS assessment and job interviews in the cloud security domain.
+- Notes on governance, monitoring, and Microsoft Defender for Cloud
+- Materials written in English as part of my professional development and ACS preparation

+All content is based on my own learning and exam preparation for the AZ-500 exam, which I passed in June 2025.